top of page

 Challenges overview

-It's worth noting that Bengen never claimed the 4% SWR was a rule, something he believed the media had invented, according to an interview with Michael Kitces conducted in 2020.
+It's worth noting that Bengen never claimed the 4% SWR was a rule; he believed the media had invented it, according to a 2020 interview with Michael Kitces.
 We will explore reasons why this 'rule' should not be taken as gospel, breaking our analysis down into three parts:

-We will use example clients David and Samantha Smith.
+We will use the example clients, David and Samantha Smith.
 David Smith is 60 and has recently retired from ABC Chemicals.
 His wife, Samantha, is 55 and also retired.
-Together, they have a retirement portfolio of £1,000,000 and are looking for a sustainable income of £40,000 per annum.
+Together, they have a £1,000,000 retirement portfolio and are seeking a sustainable income of £40,000 per annum.

 To simplify the analysis and help illustrate the key points, we will make the following initial assumptions: